Touchnet Monthly Payment Plan

-- Review the Terms and Conditions of the Payment and if you agree, click "I agree to the above terms and conditions" and the click "Continue"
+- Review the Terms and Conditions of the Payment and if you agree, click "I agree to the above terms and conditions" and then click "Continue"

 - A payment receipt will be displayed for you

-A recalculation due to a change in both the comprehensive fee and a student's financial aid package will require five to seven business days to process the change.
+A recalculation due to a change in both the comprehensive fee and a student's financial aid package will require five to seven business days to process.
 During this time, the student's payment plan will be set to not recalculate until the process is complete.